plix1014/wospi-addon/plotsun/README.md

 If you don't want to wait, you can download weather data.
 See below

-run plot script
+Now manually run the plot script
 ```
 python plotSun.py
 ```

-check the png.
+check the png file.
 If everything is fine, activate SCP transfer (DO_SCP=True) and add it to your HP.

-setup the cronjobs
-run the script once a day
+setup the cronjobs to run the script once a day
 ```
 05 06   * * *   wospi  cd ~/weather && ./store_sunrise_set_times.sh > /var/log/store_suntimes.log 2>&1
 08 06   * * *   wospi  cd ~/weather && python plotSun.py            > /var/log/plotSun.log 2>&1